EdbMails EDB Recovery and Migration software

 • Step 2: Select the offline OST file that you want to convert

-• Step 3: Preview the folders, emails, messages and contacts
+• Step 3: Preview and select the mailbox

-• Step 4: Select the mailbox items to convert the OST file to PST
+• Step 4: Export the mail items from Outlook OST to PST

 Final Words